A knot Floer stable homotopy type: Moduli spaces

 \begin{example} Figure~\ref{fig:rowplus} shows the spaces $\bModuli_0$ for two domains of index three: the column $V_i=C+D$ plus a rectangle $C$ contained it, and the row $H_i=A+B$ plus the disjoint rectangle $C$.
 These domains would be glued together to produce the $\langle 2 \rangle$-manifold $\bModuli([A+B+C])= \bModuli([2C+D])$. \end{example}

 \begin{example} Suppose we have rows $H_i=A+B$, $H_j=C+D$, as well as columns $V_i=E+F$, $V_j=G+H$ as in Figure~\ref{fig:rowscolumns}.
-Then, the moduli space $\bModuli_0(H_i+H_j)$ is shown in Figure~\ref{fig:rowrow}; those for the domains $H_i+V_j$, $V_i+H_j$ and $V_i+V_j$ are very similar.
+Then, the moduli space $\bModuli_0(H_i+H_j)$ is shown in Figure~\ref{fig:rowrow}, with special boundary consisting of the front and the right facet; those for the domains $H_i+V_j$, $V_i+H_j$ and $V_i+V_j$ are very similar.
 These four spaces glue together along their special boundaries to form the $\langle 3 \rangle$-manifold $\bModuli_0([H_i+H_j])$, which is a three-dimensional permutohedron.
 Note that in this gluing, the special edge drawn in green in Figure~\ref{fig:rowrow} is common to all four polyhedra. \end{example}

 \begin{remark} In symplectic geometry we encounter moduli spaces of bubble trees that we do not consider here.
 For example, in Figure~\ref{fig:rowrow} the green edge corresponds to two disk degenerations, and as we move along the edge we change the relative heights where these two degenerations take place.
 In particular, there is a point in the middle that corresponds to the two degenerations happening at the same height.
 If we were to actually consider the Gromov compactification from symplectic geometry, instead of that point we would have a whole new (two-dimensional) facet, corresponding to degenerating an index four disk with domain $H_i+H_j=A+B+C+D$, as in Figure~\ref{fig:gromov}.
-Thus, our moduli spaces $\bModuli_0$ are only approximations to what actually happens for the moduli spaces of holomorphic strips.
-Nevertheless, these approximations are sufficient for the purposes of this paper. \end{remark}
+Thus, our moduli space compactifications are different from the usual compactifications in symplectic geometry---ours is a quotient of the usual one, while the usual one is a blowup of ours.
+We do not delve into this issue further since in this paper we do not construct the actual moduli spaces from holomorphic geometry, but rather construct their models inductively by obstruction theory. \end{remark}